POAs and SMSFs

 - No:

 (An “active member” contributes directly or indirectly to the fund.
-Foreign residents who are non-contributors during the period don’t qualify as “active members,” except when contributions were made while they were Australian residents.)
+Foreign residents who are non-contributors during the period do not qualify as “active members,” except when contributions were made while they were Australian residents.)

 Preserving SMSF Residency Status